-Iliotibial Band Syndrome | Diagnosis and Treatment
+Iliotibial Band Syndrome | Knee pain in Runners

 - Prolotherapy, Neurofascial Prolotherapy and Platelet Rich Plasma therapy to the injured IT band will strengthen the tissue, effectively repairing the IT band and allowing the athlete to confidently return to their sport.

 Studies comparing female distance runners and female recreational runners with ITBS to healthy controls, found that the ITBS group exhibited significantly greater hip adduction and knee internal rotation (the knee hip complex rotating inwards) than control groups.
 The theory is that these combined motions created excessive strain to the ITB as it attempted to decelerate hip adduction and knee internal rotation causing compression and the ITBS lowest connection points to the bottom of the femur/thigh bone.(2)

 Supporting this is a recent case history from the Cleveland Clinic Rehabilitation and Sports Therapy suggesting that problems of Iliotibial band syndrome were connected to to the dynamic between increased hip rotation and knee internal rotation.